splitrb/split.js/Readme.md

 When a user hits the page they will be randomly assigned one alternative and that function will be executed.
 A custom variable will be set in google analytics with the name of that alternative which you can then pivot your analytics data around.

+## Options

+There are a number of configurable options that can be parsed as an optional second argument:

+    Split.setup({
+      // functions
+    },{
+      cookieName: 'abTest',
+      cookieAge: 30,
+      customVariableName: 'AB Test alternative',
+      customVariableIndex: 1
+    });

 ## Caveats